shuaichaochao/TDH/README.md

-# TRANSFORMER-BASED DEEP HASHING METHOD FOR MULTI-SCALE FEATURE（TDH）
+# TRANSFORMER-BASED DEEP HASHING METHOD FOR MULTI-SCALE FEATURE（TDH）(ICASSP 2023)

 The code used in this paper references existing code from [huggingface](https://github.com/huggingface/pytorch-image-models) and [swuxyj](https://github.com/swuxyj/DeepHash-pytorch).